jeehou/ringbuffer/README.md

 How to use?
 ===========
--Just include atomic_ops.h ring_buffer.h ring_buffer.cpp to your Makefile or other else.
+* Just include atomic_ops.h ring_buffer.h ring_buffer.cpp to your Makefile or other else.
--In the source folder,and make will compile a test bin for you.
+* In the source folder,and make will compile a test bin for you.

 Sample
 ======